White Ladies Priory: Origins

 The origins and exact date of foundation of the priory are not known: the latter part of the 12th century is generally accepted as the period of establishment.
 The surviving ruins show work typical of the late 12th century, and the first documentary evidence dates from 1186 or earlier.
-In it, Emma, daughter of Reynold of Pulverbatch, in the process of giving land to Haughmond Abbey mentions that she has already granted a virgate of land in Beobridge to the white nuns of Brewood.
+In it, Emma, daughter of Reynold of Pulverbatch, in the process of giving land to Haughmond Abbey near Shrewsbury, mentions that she has already granted a virgate of land in Beobridge to the white nuns of Brewood.
 The publication of this information by the important Shropshire historian Robert William Eyton in 1856 directly contradicted his own conviction, published only a year earlier, of a date in the reigns of Richard I of England or John, as well as casting into doubt older traditions linking the priory with Archbishop Hubert Walter.
 Eyton thought the priory a Cistercian house, which is now known to be incorrect, but his documentary research still gives the earliest known date by which it must have been founded.

 Emma's grant placed the priory in Brewood, which is in the neighbouring part of Staffordshire, not Shropshire: it was simply the nearest village of any size and the priory has never lain within the boundaries of Brewood parish.
 The priory was in an extra-parochial area, and its location gives no clues to the identity of its founder.
 The priory acquired the church and some tithes at Montford very early in its history.
 So it is possible that the Lacy family or the FitzAlans, who succeeded them as holders of the manor of Montford with Forton, may have been important in its founding.
 William FitzAlan, Lord of Oswestry was a powerful marcher lord, closely associated with the cause of Empress Matilda during the Anarchy, who was a prominent and generous supporter of Shropshire's Augustinian houses.
 He was closely associated with the founding of Haughmond Abbey, while Wombridge Priory was founded by his vassals with his support.
 He was also a benefactor of Lilleshall Abbey.
 The advowson of Lilleshall Abbey belonged the Zouche family, who were also associated with White Ladies.
 However, there is no documentary evidence connecting any known figure to the founding of White Ladies: only clues in the historical context.
 No lay person claimed the right to nominate or approve the appointment of a prioress, or to exploit the estates during vacancies: only the Bishop of Coventry and Lichfield ever intervened.